 [This location name is somewhat artificial.]
 In 1877 the railway was extended west to Dalmally via a replacement Tyndrum station (now called Tyndrum Lower) and the original Tyndrum [1st] station became a goods yard and its signal box [1st box] closed.
 A new box was provided for the goods and passenger station [2nd box].

 This is a single platform station.
 The platform is on the north side of the running line.
 There is a car park at the west end and an occupational crossing.

 This is a two platform station.
-The main station building is on the eastbound (up) platform and is stone-built with a glass canopy over the platform.
+The main station building is on the eastbound (up) platform and is a red stone built two storey house with single storey offices.
+Gables are crow-stepped.
+The building is fitted with a full length glass canopy over the platform.
 The very fine building is due to the use of the station by the Duke of Argyll.
-The original timber station building burned down in 1898.
-The signal box ('C' listed dating from 1896) still stands on the eastbound platform.
-Station cottages stand ...More details
+The original timber station building burned down in 1898. ...More details

 This is a seven single track span girder viaduct crossing the River Orchy.
 It is the longest viaduct on the Callander and Oban Railway route.